ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 Flex capacity enables the disaster recovery automation service to dynamically adjust the CPU and memory resources of the backup VM during failover or disaster recovery rehearsal operations.

-Flex capacity allows the orchestrator (KSYS) to control the compute capacity allocated to the backup VM deployed in the target PowerVS workspace.
-Instead of provisioning the backup VM with the same configuration as the source VM at all times, the system can start the backup VM with minimal resources and increase the CPU and memory allocation during failover or rehearsal operations.
+Flex capacity allows the orchestrator (KSYS) to control the compute capacity that is allocated to the backup VM deployed in the target PowerVS workspace.
+Instead of provisioning the backup VM with the same configuration as the source VM always, the system can start the backup VM with minimal resources and increase the CPU and memory allocation during failover or rehearsal operations.

 > **Note**: Before configuring flex capacity, ensure that the VM is already managed.